jules2689/trudeau/docs/2020-04-21/post_news.md

 Thank you, doctor.
-Dr. Njoo.[speaking french][voice of interpreter] I would like this repeat the answer in french.
+Dr. Njoo.[voice of interpreter] I would like this repeat the answer in french.
 Dr. Tam and I are working very closely with our counterparts, the chief medical officers of the provinces and territories.
 Together, we sit on a special advisory committee.
 Yesterday Dr. Arruda, the chief medical officer of quÉbec said something that is in line with what Dr. Tam and I have been saying.